choyan/weather-app-vue/README.md

 # Weather App

 The project has been scaffolded with Vite.js.
+For development environment we are using TypeScript, ESLint and Prettier throughout the project.

+The live demo is available here: https://weather-app-vue-self.vercel.app/

 ## Installation and Setup